 Patrons under 12 years of age must be accompanied by a parent or guardian at all times.

-Alcohol and glass in any form and smoking is prohibited on the Training Field.
+Alcohol and glass in any form is prohibited on the Training Field.

 12. Media & Recordings